 The book may be read online or downloaded in a variety of popular formats at Project Gutenberg.

-The book is now available at the Distributed Proofreaders site.
-To help us create a new electronic edition, and to get a taste of the romance and mayhem that distinguish Mrs. Miller’s works, you can read more about our proofreading efforts and then visit the project page.
+The novel is now available at the Distributed Proofreaders site, so you can help create a new electronic edition and find out what all the fuss was about back in 1860.
+To join the fun, first read more about our proofreading project and then visit the project page for Malaeska.

-If you want to take a look for yourself, the entire volume can be read online or downloaded in a variety of popular formats through Project Gutenberg.
+The entire book can be read online or downloaded in a variety of popular eBook formats through Project Gutenberg.